Withania Somnifera: Best Herbal Medicine for Stress & Anxiety (Ashwagandha)

 Ashwagandha Roots

 Ashwagandha roots are mainly used in Ayurveda, it is considered a phototherapeutic agent to cure various ailments.
 The primarily compound of the roots is withanolides, which are known for their extraordinary medicinal properties.
+The fleshy roots are conical and creamy white in color.
+Dried roots are cylindrical, gradually tapering down.
+Its outer surface is brownish white and starchy white inside.
+It can be easily break into pieces.

 Withania somnifera root

-Ayurvedic properties of Withania somnifera:
+8. Ayurvedic properties

 1. Rasa (Taste): Ashwagandha is believed to have a combination of bitter (Tikta) and astringent (Kashaya) tastes.